 Install the package globally:

-npm install -g @vue/devtools
+npm add -g @vue/devtools@next

 Or locally as project dependency: